liammclennan/withouttheloop/contents/articles/2014-10-29-fsharp-signal-generator/index.md

     > sin (3.5 * System.Math.PI);;
     val it : float = -1.0

-Half way betwee PI and 2 x PI the y value is -1.
+Half way between PI and 2 x PI the y value is -1.
 Half way between 2 x PI and 3 x PI the y value is 1.
 Half way between 3 x PI and 4 x PI the y value is back to -1, so we see that the graph repeats every 2 x PI.

 Now we can start generating PCM data.
 First we need to list the samples we want to create: